dark-panda/webhookr/README.md

 ## <a name="security"></a>Webhookr Security

+### Important security note

+A timing attack vulnerability was discovered in versions of webhookr prior to 0.2.0.
+It is recommended that you upgrade to as soon as possible to at least version 0.2.0.

+Please see revision ccafc8248559a09e090cf824c8454c9824555a06 for details.

 ### General security issues with webhooks

 A webhook is by design, a http post to your application that results in code execution.